jessvillanueva112/agency/README.md

 ## Value Proposition

 - **Not just another web portal:**
-  Agency is an installable agent that works directly on counselors’ computers, integrating seamlessly with existing workflows and local systems.
+  Agency is an installable agent that works directly on counselors' computers, integrating seamlessly with existing workflows and local systems.
 - **Privacy-first:**
   Data is encrypted, stored in Canada (FIPPA compliant), with user-level consent and full audit logging.
 - **Integration-ready:**